exercism/v3/reference/concepts/conditionals.md

 ### LogLevel

-This exercise takes log message codes and return a symbol (atom) to characterize it.
-The reference implementation (Elixir) teaches:
+This exercise takes a code derived from a log message and returns a unique symbol to characterize it.

-- conditional blocks using the `cond/1` function

 #### Implementations